New: Purchase pointers

 This edition uses Python 3.X—version 3.2 specifically, though most of its code should apply to readers using other 2.X and 3.X releases—and it has been updated substantially for current Python best practice and new Python tools.
 Despite the new coverage, it is roughly the same size as the prior edition, and still serves as a tutorial that teaches how to use Python in common application domains, and a follow-up to Learning Python.

 There's more on this book's content and scope below, but for a brief description see the book's early draft Preface preview, as well as the discussion of Python 3.X's implications for this book on the Learning Python notes page.
 Among other things, the pervasiveness of Unicode in 3.X has broad impacts on both this edition and Python programmers in general.

-For more details, see O'Reilly's catalog page for this book.
-Naturally, there are also pages for this book on amazon.com and other booksellers.
+Programming Python, 4th Edition is available in print, ebook, and online forms from book sellers worldwide, including Amazon and O'Reilly.
+For purchase options and links, please see the Purchase pointers page.
 Of note: figures and images in the PDF and other ebooks are all in color this time around—a nice feature for a book with 302 screenshots.

 This book retains the applications-programming focus of its prior editions: it's about what you can do with Python after you've learned the core language.
 It focuses on the libraries, tools, and techniques used in realistic applications development work.

 Along the way, this book provides gradual tutorials and develops non-trivial Python programs in a variety of common domains: the Web and Internet, GUIs, systems administration, databases, text processing, networking, parallel programming, Python/C integration, and more.
 Although new and emerging technologies are also discussed, this book's main goal remains teaching fundamentals of Python applications which span systems, rather than the transient bleeding-edge.